 It goes on for another full page.
 This seemingly minor episode revealed to me the mechanism underpinning PLF’s entire trajectory as a narrator.
 He hoovers up experience of all sorts like a black hole and from that singularity emits a jet of recollections transformed into elemental particles moving at relativistic speed.
 In the situation described above my response would be quite different: “Just.
 Shoot.
 Me.
 And for God’s sake be quick about it.”
 That no doubt explains why I’ll never be a famous travel writer. 🙂

 As someone in his late teens and early twenties PLF’s penchant for finding fading aristocrats and garrulous widows to sponge off on his circuitous route to Constantinople is hardly offensive.
-Since he manages to pull off the toff act with such panache one feels he deserves a pass on the objection that he might be putting on airs.
+Since he manages to pull off the toff act with such panache one feels he deserves a pass on any objection that he might be putting on airs.
 He was being supremely himself, that’s the charm element.
 He can never be accused of being disingenuous, he’s as WYSIWYG as can be.
 When he becomes older, however, what works for the late adolescent sits a bit more skewed on the attention.
 Were one to stick entirely to PLF’s published works one would never know about this dodgier side of his long life — being supported by his wife, essentially, even to the point of her handing him cash after dinner out so he could get himself a hooker later.
 Progressive!
 Especially in that day and age.
 Cooper’s biography brings these facts to consciousness gently, I think, but they reinforce the general impression one gets from reading PFL’s books that there’s a good deal of spin going on.
 Once again, if you take travel writing as literature, spin is just part of the gig.
 It’s what writers are all about.
 They’re not supposed to be the Encyclopedia Britannica.
-That angle is also covered so the charm has full effect.
-The extent of PLF’s erudition comes through loud and clear.
+Facts receive their tip of PLF’s hat and the extent of his erudition comes through loud and clear.
 One would never know on the showing of the text itself that one isn’t dealing with a D.Litt.
 (Oxon.).
 Hats off to him for that accomplishment, which he achieved by dint of his own rapaciousness for knowledge and his own efforts to collect and assimilate it.

 Both Mani and Roumeli have the same engaging prose style for which PLF is justly famous but they make much less forceful an impression than the books about the teenage hike across Europe.
 Why is that?
 I think because the focus is not on PLF himself.
 If we consider the matter carefully, without prejudice or prejudgment, we can see that PLF is in point of fact an infinitely superior iteration of Frau Hüber, regaling us with stories in so seamless a fashion we couldn’t get a word in edgewise if we tried.
 He was exactly that sort of person in the flesh, a raconteur extraordinaire, and people love a raconteur because it’s like a private stage show if the storyteller is really good.
 PFL was extremely good, so the witnesses tell us.
 He was in fact a much more interesting person that the peasants he wrote about.
 His trilogy about his teenage hike, written in his 60s with hardly any of his notes from the time, makes that clear.
 He speaks best from his own center of experience, even if he’s just making stuff up — which, as Cooper’s biography reveals, was sometimes the case.